All CHIA Publications

 Mandated Benefit Reviews

-CHIA conducts analyses of the cost and clinical efficacy of a mandated benefit bill referred by a legislative committee for review pursuant to M.G.L. c.
-3, Section 38C.
+CHIA analyzes the cost and clinical efficacy of mandated benefit bills referred by a legislative committee for review.
 For additional information, please see the Mandated Benefits section of the CHIA website.

 |Back to Top|

 Relative Price / Price Variation